archangelic/pinhook/README.md

 ## Examples
 There are some basic examples in the `examples` directory in this repository.

-For a live and maintained bot running the current version of pinhook see [pinhook-tilde](https://github.com/archangelic/pinhook-tilde).
+Here is a list of live bots using pinhook:
+* [pinhook-tilde](https://github.com/archangelic/pinhook-tilde) - fun bot for tilde.town
+* [adminbot](https://github.com/tildetown/adminbot) - admin helper bot for tilde.town, featuring some of the ways you can change the Bot class to suit your needs